svbackend/my-art-lib/README.md

 To run project again simply type `docker-compose up` (without `--build` at this time)

+More information for developers can be found in [project docs](docs/current.md).

 ### Api Documentation

 Can be found at: http://127.0.0.1:8080/api/doc